microsoft/BotBuilder-Samples/samples/javascript_nodejs/13.core-bot/README.md

 This sample **requires** prerequisites in order to run.

 ### Overview
 This bot uses [LUIS][11], an AI based cognitive service, to implement language understanding.
-The Bot Framework provides a set of CLI tools that will help setup LUIS so the bot can be run and tested locally.

 - Node.js version 10.14.1 or higher.
     ```bash